Vatra Dornei Casino: Post-Communist era

-However, in January 2003, the Archdiocese of Suceava and Rădăuţilor, as the legal administrator and successor of the church-fund of Bucovina (Romanian Orthodox Church fund in Bucovina) created on June 19, 1783, claimed the casino building.
+However, in January 2003, the Archdiocese of Suceava and Rădăuți, as the legal administrator and successor of the church-fund of Bucovina (Romanian Orthodox Church fund in Bucovina) created on June 19, 1783, claimed the casino building.

 On October 14, 2004, Government Decision No. 437 restituted the Casino, the Infectious Diseases building, and a building at the base of Runc Hill, to the Archdiocese, following an investigation by the Special Commission for Restitution of Religious Property.
 Due to Property Restitution Laws in Romania, the Romanian Orthodox Church is one of the largest owners and administrators of historical heritage sites.

-At the time the building was returned, local priest Mihai Valică of the local "Holy Trinity" Church in Vatra Dornei threatened state authorities with lawsuits for allowing the destruction of buildings.
+At the time the building was returned, local priest Mihai Valică of the Holy Trinity Church in Vatra Dornei threatened state authorities with lawsuits for allowing the destruction of buildings.
 A contract was signed December 2017 to fund the rehabilitation of the Casino with European Funds and turn it into a Museum.
-It was signed in the presence of Director of Regional Development for North East Romania, Vasile Abu, and the Archbishop of Suceava and Rădăuţilor.
+It was signed in the presence of Director of Regional Development for North East Romania, Vasile Abu, and the Archbishop of Suceava and Rădăuți.